Visiting Primary Care

 Quite the contrary.

 Integrated care is a concept used widely.
 The largest integrated care delivery system in the United States is the U.S. Department of Veterans Affairs[i].
-The two largest private delivery systems are Kaiser Permanente and the Mayo Clinic[ii].
+According to the NCBI, the two largest private delivery systems are Kaiser Permanente and the Mayo Clinic[ii].
 It’s likely you’ve heard of all three, and just as likely that you’ve even received care from one of them in the past.
 Alivation Health, while a bit smaller than those, follows the same framework of integration.

 Here’s what that means, simplified: coordination of care and services overlap.
 It is different than horizontal or vertical integration in that there is significant collaboration and overlap of services between our brain health and primary care specialties, Alivation Pharmacy, and Alivation Research.
 Each operates with their own autonomy, but they are in constant contact with one another, and function as a collective team when providing whole person, integrated care.

 At Alivation, you won’t hear “That’s the pharmacy’s job” or “that’s for primary care”—they work together.
 They hand off when they need to, pick up where they can (or should).
 But integrated care isn’t limited to the U.S.—it is a worldwide concept.
 Even the World Health Organization has specific guidelines for the integration of healthcare around the world.
 They stress the importance of the framework, while also emphasizing the necessity of availability for the services and care listed[iii].